What Happens When a Dog Gets Spayed?

 What to Expect After Dog Spay Surgery

 Some dogs will be sleepy immediately after surgery and some will be slightly nauseated.
-Begin feeding your dog slowly, small amounts at a time.
+Begin feeding your dog slowly and in small amounts at a time.
 Immediately after surgery, offer small amounts of water.
 If there is no vomiting, you can offer small amounts of food.
 Don’t offer a huge meal as some dogs may vomit.
-Give a little bit of food at a time and you can always offer later.
+Give a little bit of food at a time and you can always offer more food later.

-What is most critical is to keep your dog quiet and ensure she doesn’t lick at her incision.
-If there is any indication she will lick at her incision, it is critical that you use an E-Collar.
+What is most critical is to keep your dog quiet and ensure she doesn’t lick her incision.
+If there is any indication she will lick at incision, it is critical that you use an e-Collar.

-Check the incision twice daily looking for swelling, redness or discharge.
+Check the incision twice daily for swelling, redness, or discharge.
 Call your vet immediately if you notice any problems.
 Assuming everything goes well, see your vet for any recommended follow-up appointments and suture removal.

-Make sure to keep a watchful eye on your dog and watch for any adverse reactions to the procedure.
+Make sure to keep a watchful eye on your dog, looking for any adverse reactions to the procedure.
 If you have any questions or become concerned about your dog’s health, call your vet immediately.

 How to Deal with Dog Spay Costs